clamonty/Spacestagram/README.md

 Users can also at any point read more about any photo, showing the date it was taken, the photographer source, as well as a description of the image.

+## Plans for future updates
+In the future I plan to add a 'liked photos' page where users can view all the photos they have currently liked from NASA's pictures of the day.
 ## Dependencies

 ### `react-router-dom 5.2.0`